Monterey County Rail Extension: Phase 2 — Pajaro/Watsonville

 The Santa Cruz Railroad inaugurated rail service to Watsonville in 1876, having started work on the line from Santa Cruz in 1873.
 A second rail line was completed in 1880, connecting the city to the San Francisco Bay Area via a narrow-gauge railway built by the South Pacific Coast Railroad over the Southern Coast Ranges.
 Both companies were acquired by the Southern Pacific by 1887, which began offering Suntan Special excursion service from San Jose to Santa Cruz via the over-the-mountain line in July 1927.
 After a winter storm shut down the mountain line and CA-17 opened paralleling its route, Southern Pacific rerouted Suntan Special service starting in summer 1940 to the longer overland route via Gilroy and Pajaro until the final excursions over Labor Day weekend, 1959; although the route was much longer, the travel time increased by only 30 minutes because the gentler terrain allowed higher speeds.

 In 1996, when the Southern Pacific was being acquired and merged into Union Pacific, the Santa Cruz County Regional Transportation Commission (SCCRTC) ran several demonstration trains, including the "return of the Suntan Special" (contracted Caltrain service from San Jose to Santa Cruz via Watsonville, Aptos, and Capitola), "Coastal Cruzer" (San Jose to Santa Cruz via Aptos and Capitola using a diesel multiple unit IC3 Flexliner), and "First Night Trolley" (shuttle service within Santa Cruz using another DMU, the RegioSprinter), each attracting more than 1,000 passengers.
 On October 12, 2012, SCCRTC acquired the Santa Cruz Branch from Union Pacific, as the Class 1 operator was not interested in allowing passenger service.
 A demonstration of a battery-dominant hydrogen fuel cell streetcar manufactured by TIG/m along this line was held in October 2021.
 Coast Futura offered the service without collecting fares to determine the feasibility of rail transit operation.

 The rail right-of-way owned by SCCRTC is sufficiently wide in almost all places to accommodate a single track alongside the planned 32 mi, 12 ft Monterey Bay Sanctuary Scenic Trail (MBSST), closely following the shoreline of Monterey Bay from the San Mateo County line to Pajaro.
 The first segment of the trail in Santa Cruz, stretching 2.1 mi north from milepost 28.6, is called the North Coast segment and connects to Davenport; work on North Coast is scheduled to start in fall 2024 and will take approximately a year to complete.
 When finished, MBSST will extend the existing Monterey Bay Coastal Trail, spanning approximately 50 mi from Lovers Point at Pacific Grove in the south to Wilder Ranch in the north.

 Phase 3 — Castroville

-The final phase of the project would add the Castroville station, another multimodal infill station that will be built at Castroville, connecting to a new planned local express transit service along the Monterey Branch Line down the Monterey Peninsula to Monterey via Marina.
+The final phase of the project would add Castroville station, another multimodal infill station that will be built at Castroville, connecting to a new planned local express transit service along the Monterey Branch Line down the Monterey Peninsula to Monterey via Marina.

 The Castroville station plans have received environmental clearance, but the $27 million required for construction have not yet been identified.